Virginia

 Eligible producers will:

-— Confirm that the land enrolled and the practice(s) requested will not also be enrolled in a USDA conservation program or other program associated with the USDA’s Partnerships for Climate Smart Commodities sponsored grant program;
+• Confirm that the land enrolled and the practice(s) requested will not also be enrolled in a USDA conservation program or other program associated with USDA’s Advancing Markets for Producers initiative;

 Applications will be at www.allianceforcsa.org during the open enrollment period.
 Hard copies will be available at district offices.